junxit/us-congress-bills-110/metadata.md

 - 2007-01-04 — Introduced in Senate
 - 2007-01-04 — Read twice and referred to the Committee on Energy and Natural Resources. (text of measure as introduced: CR S67-69)
 - 2007-01-04 — Sponsor introductory remarks on measure.
 (CR S66-67)
+- 2007-05-03 — Committee on Energy and Natural Resources Subcommittee on Water and Power.
+Hearings held.
+With printed Hearing: S.Hrg.
+110-93.
+- 2008-05-07 — Committee on Energy and Natural Resources.
+Ordered to be reported with an amendment in the nature of a substitute favorably.
+- 2008-06-25 — Committee on Energy and Natural Resources.
+Reported by Senator Bingaman with an amendment in the nature of a substitute.
+With written report No. 110-400.
+- 2008-06-25 — Committee on Energy and Natural Resources.
+Reported by Senator Bingaman with an amendment in the nature of a substitute.
+With written report No. 110-400.
+- 2008-06-25 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 838.